zaquestion/lab/docs/lab_mr_create.md

 ```
   -a, --assignee string   Set assignee by username
   -h, --help              help for create
-  -m, --message strings   Use the given <msg>; multiple -m are concatenated as seperate paragraphs
+  -m, --message strings   Use the given <msg>; multiple -m are concatenated as separate paragraphs
 ```

 ### SEE ALSO